yaro0/ConcertationMtlProject/README.md

 - Sound: Kaitlin May Wong

 ## Motivation
 We build this game with the intention of creating a unique and fun way for people to learn the idea and basics of coding.
-It is amed towards complete beginners but can be fun for anyone.
+It is aimed towards complete beginners but can be fun for anyone.
+The game is going to be composed of some simple code related puzzles and some in between levels without code that are simply meant to be fun.

 ## Build Status
 The game is currently in a demo status with two functionnal levels.